 Kubiš and his group were found on 18 June in the Church of St. Cyril and St. Methodious in Resslova Street in Prague.
 In a bloody battle that lasted for two hours, Kubiš was wounded and died shortly after arrival at the hospital.
 The other parachutists committed suicide to avoid capture after an additional four-hour battle with the SS.

-The whole group was buried in a mass grave on the cemetery: Praha Ďáblice – northern part, in Praque.
-Radek Hroch from the Czech Republic sent me kindly the grave pictures.
+The whole group, included Karel Curda, the traitor who reported their cache to the Nazis, were buried in a mass grave on the cemetery: Praha Ďáblice – northern part, in Praque.
+Radek Hroch from the Czech Republic sent me kindly the grave pictures with a new gravestone.

 After the assassination attempt, an enraged Hitler ordered Kurt Daluege,

 Heydrich’s replacement, to wade through blood in Bohemia and find the murderers.
 The Germans launched a massive revenge campaign against the Czech civilian population.

 As a reprisal of the attack on Heydrich the Germans committed the destruction of Lidce, Lidice was a small village and the name was dropped if the attack people would come from Lidice.
 The Lidice Massacre was a massacre perpetrated by the Nazis in the occupied Protectorate of Bohemia and Moravia, now the Czech Republic, to retaliate for the partisan killing of Reinhard Heydrich.
 On 10-06-1942, 173 men from Lidice were executed.
 Other villagers were deported to extermination camps.
 In total, about 340 of the 503 residents lost their lives (192 men, 60 women and 88 children).
 The survivors returned to their destroyed village after the war.